apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### May 15th, 2018: Apache Jackrabbit Oak 1.9.1 released
+Jackrabbit Oak 1.9.1 is an unstable release cut directly from trunk, with a focus on new features and other improvements.

 #### May 10th, 2018: Apache Jackrabbit 2.12.9 released
 Apache Jackrabbit 2.12.9 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the